MINDFUL YOGA STUDIO

 Aneela Cox, M.D., Anatomy of Yoga

 Aneela has an RYT 200 certification from the Asheville, N.C., Yoga Center.
-She completed her physician’s residency at Banner-UMC this year and is working under a fellowship at the Andrew Weil Center for Integrative Medicine, where her goal is to provide a comprehensive approach to medical care.
+She completed her physician’s residency at Banner-UMC in 2020 and worked under a fellowship at the Andrew Weil Center for Integrative Medicine, where her goal was to provide a comprehensive approach to medical care.

 Jessica Byron, Retired M.D., Ethics of Yoga, Pranayama